 Emergency Room Errors

 Injured by an ER Mistake?
-Call Our Dallas Medical Malpractice Lawyers!
+Call Our Medical Malpractice Legal Team!

 Injuries and illnesses can arise unexpectedly.
 While people schedule doctor appointments for checkups, emergencies cannot wait.
 That is why we go to the emergency room (ER).
 Given the volume of patients passing through, the ER is inherently chaotic.
 Doctors and nurses pass from one person to the next, trying to diagnose and treat.
 The Centers for Disease Control and Prevention estimate an average of 136.3 million people annually visit the emergency room in the United States.
 If a hospital is not well staffed or physicians not well trained, serious injuries and wrongful death can occur.